sofiawallq/vintage-corner/README.md

 ### User Story testing

 The User Story testing has been performed throughout the development.
 When building the site I moved the Stories I was working on into the "In Progress" column on my Kanban-board, and then checked that every acceptance criteria and task was fulfilled before moving it into the "Done" column.
 As you can see there are still Stories left in the "In progress" column, due to the fact that some criterias have been met, but not all of them.
-The project is still functional but I don't want to move them into the Done column until the criterias are fully met.
+The project is still functional but I don't want to move them into the Done column until all the criterias and tasks are fully met.

 For example the Acceptance Criterias in the User Stories regarding Reviews haven't all been met, and will not be fulfilled at this point in the project.
 Some of the criterias concern the ability to add images and videos to a review, and to be able edit a review and leave a response to somebody elses review - so they will both remain in the "In Progress" column for now.

 At the moment a users card information isn't saved to their personal profile, so the criterias in "Pay for products - returning customer" User Story hasnt been fully met at therefore it is not Done at this point either.

-And lastly the story regarding Signing up for a newsletter contains criterias about the ability to sign up for a newsletter at checkout, and criterias about being able to opt out from the mailing list via a link in the newsletter which I can't deliver at this point.
+And lastly the story regarding Signing up for a newsletter contains criterias about the ability to sign up for a newsletter at checkout, and criterias about being able to opt out from the mailing list via a link in the newsletter, which I can't deliver at this point.

 ![printscreen kanban board](static/images/printscreens/kanban_board.jpg)

-Some User Stories haven't made it out of the "Todo" column due the fact that they a Stories that I do believe apply to e-commerce stores in general and therefor is valuable to include, but they do not apply to this particualr store due to the fact that you can not choose size or quantity on any of the products on the page, and we don't work with deals and offers so they will remain in the Todo part of the board for this project.
+Some User Stories haven't made it out of the "Todo" column due the fact that they a Stories that I do believe apply to e-commerce stores in general and therefor is valuable to include - but they don't apply to this particular store due to the fact that you can not choose size or quantity on any of the products on the page, and we don't work with deals and offers so they will remain in the Todo part of the board for this project.

 ### Bugs

+The bugs have been very present, as always with the Full Stack projects.
+Some I have managed to solve after alot of Googling and chatting with ChatGPT, some I have not.
+I'm not even sure that I've got all the bugs on print below but hopefully the majority of them.

 - There are still some issues with storing the content of the shopping cart when you log in/log out during a shopping session, the cart gets emptied and I know the issue is regarding how the data is stored in the session, but I have to save that issue for the future.

-- For some reason my Toast message for when an item in the shopping cart is removed doesn't work and even though I've tried time and time again to fix it, I haven't been able to solve it.
+- For some reason my Toast message for when an item in the shopping cart is removed doesn't work, and even though I've tried time and time again to fix it - I haven't been able to solve it yet.

 - I've also had some BIG issues with adding checkboxes to different parts of the site.
-I had one required checkbox in the checkout view that the user had to fill in to ensure that they accept the Terms and Conditions on the site, but no matter how many times I changed the code it didn't quite work with the POST-methods so instead it caused issues with fulfilling the payment process.
-So at the moment it's no longer present in the checkout view, but I am determined to get it back in there and get the whole process working.
-I also planned on having checkboxed for accepting the Privacy Policy on both the Sign up page and in the footer included in the newsletter sign-up form, but once again trouble emerged and I felt I didn't have the time to fix it.
+I had one required checkbox in the checkout view that the user had to fill in to ensure that they accept the Terms and Conditions on the site, but no matter how many times I changed the code it didn't quite work with the POST-methods.
+So instead it caused issues with fulfilling the payment process.
+So at the moment it's not present in the checkout view, but I am determined to get it back in there and get the whole process working.
+I also planned on having checkboxed for accepting the Privacy Policy on both the Sign up page and in the footer section (included in the newsletter sign-up form), but once again trouble emerged and I felt I didn't have the time to fix it.
 So again i really want them present because I know how important they are.

-- Some users have to verify their email address when logging in, even though they have already verified it.
-This is due to the fact that I had to change ACCOUNT_EMAIL_VERIFICATION to mandatory, because otherwise the verification for new user didn't work.
-I tried hard to sort it out wit the help of signals listening to log-in action but couldn't solve it so that needs to be resolved.
+- Some users have to verify their email address when logging in, even though they have already verified it when they registered for an account.
+This is due to the fact that I had to change the ACCOUNT_EMAIL_VERIFICATION to mandatory in my settings, because otherwise the verification for new user didn't work.
+I tried hard to sort it out wit the help of signals listening to log-in action, but couldn't solve it so that needs to be resolved.
 But I though - rather verify to much than not at all.

-- The delete account function works in some parts, but not all the way yet
+- The delete account function works in some parts, but not all the way yet.
+An account can be deleted but the confirmation message-process doesn't work as it shoul, so at the moment the user is only redirected to the sign in page when they delete their account, without the Success-message telling them that the account was deleted, which is poor UX and needs to be sorted out.
+Some actions need to be added to this view in order for it to work properly.

-- There is an issue with the CSS rules on some Samsung phones that use the Android Internet Browser, some of the colours get inverted som the colour scheme is alot darker in those browsers.
+- There is an issue with the CSS rules on some Samsung phones that use the Android Internet Browser, some of the colours get inverted and the colour scheme is alot darker in those browsers.
 It still works but it doesn't look like I intended, so I will have to dig deeper into that.
+This was discovered when I asked friends and family to test the webpage.

 - For some reason blue colour remain on some links when clicked in the deployed version, but since that's just an aesthetic issue I'll leave it for now.